3-PART VIDEO TRAINING

 Yes.
 You can get anywhere from 20-30% discount off the individual rate, depending on the number of participants.
 There is a minimum of 10 people to qualify for a discount.
 Please email firstname.lastname@example.org directly using the subject "Bulk Purchase: Workshop."
 Provide your name, affiliation, and contact information for the primary payer/registrant.

-No. If you are primarily looking only answers about how to set up and/or integrate various technologies in their classroom (e.g., how to work the videocamera and microphones so that online students can hear face-to-face students during class), this workshop may not be right for you.
+No. If you are primarily looking for answers about how to set up and/or integrate various technologies in their classroom (e.g., how to work the videocamera and microphones so that online students can hear face-to-face students during class), this workshop may not be right for you.
 Each institution and classroom will have their own unique technology set-up that will be best addressed by your institution's technology department.
 This workshop focuses on pedagogy and instruction only.

 If you have questions not answered by the FAQs, email us at email@example.com.
 Allow up to 2 business days to respond.